smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 .. rubric:: Number node

-A node :token:`number` contains numeric data.
+A node :token:`smithy:number` contains numeric data.
 It is defined like a JSON number.
 The following examples define several ``number`` values:

 * ``0``